 Federal Funds Target Rate in United States

-The US Federal Reserve's policy rates from 2013 to 2022 saw a cycle of hiking, lowering, and again hiking.
+The US Federal Reserve's policy rates over the last decade saw cycles of hiking and lowering.
 Post-financial crisis, rates were kept near zero until 2015, when the Fed started gradual hikes as the economy improved.
 However, in response to the COVID-19 pandemic, rates were quickly cut back to near zero in 2020.
 By 2022, in the face of rising inflation, the Fed initiated a series of rate hikes, marking a significant shift towards tighter monetary policy.
+The bank then reversed course in 2024, cutting rates as inflation declined.

 United States Interest Rate Chart